robclewley/robclewley.github.io/_posts/2015-03-30-hello-world.md

-At the very least, funding agencies increasingly demand curated, long-term archiving of research data and papers, and this is supported technologically by university support and various online tools.
+At the very least, funding agencies increasingly demand curated, long-term archiving of research data and papers, and this is supported technologically by university IT support and various online tools.

 Each year, there are more labs that use version control to track, manage, and backup their data and code.
 Conference meetings include